Having carpets and rugs periodically cleaned makes them last longer and

 The vast majority of rugs can be cleaned using the cleaning processes described

-highly delicate rugs may require a different method, particularly rugs
+But highly delicate rugs may require a different method, particularly rugs

-want to make sure you hire an expert to do the work.
-In most cases, delicate
+If you want to clean a highly delicate rug, hire an expert to do the work.

-by hand.
+rug can be lightly shampooed by hand.
 To rinse out remaining dirt and shampoo,

 the rug is lightly misted and then wiped clean before being spread out

 Other types of delicate rugs can be cleaned using steam-cleaning equipment,

 is treating the rug as he or she would clean upholstery.

 Some delicate rugs just cant stand water at all.
 In these cases, the cleaner

 will remove as much dirt from the rug as possible by brushing it, vacuuming

 to the rugs fringe or edges, and may repair damaged areas.

 warped, or discolored.

 Drying a rug that has been completely soaked through with water is no simple

-not have a wringer usually use their hot-water-extraction equipment to
+no wringer usually use hot-water-extraction equipment to pull out as much

-then use a high-power wet vacuum system to pull as much remaining moisture as possible.
+system to pull out as much remaining moisture as possible.

 area with industrial-size dehumidifiers and a heating system that pumps

 in dry heat.
-Using this approach, a rug can be completely dried in six to 12 hours, depending on the thickness
+Using this method, a rug can be completely dried in six to

-in the drying room.
+rugs hanging in the drying room.